btrask/stronglink/README.md

 EarthFS can be configured to accept comments directly.
 However, much of that functionality is still incomplete.

 **Why would a content addressing system focus on notetaking?**
-I built this system for my notes.
-Several times over the course of the project (the past two years) I asked myself whether I could simplify by getting rid of content addressing, but the answer always came back no.

-So I can't explain why a content addressing system should focus on notetaking, but I can explain why a notetaking system should use content addressing.

-TODO
+For me, the priority is notetaking (and, to a lesser extent, organizing other files).
+Content addressing is just a means to an end.
+If I could've made do with an existing notetaking system or something simpler without content addressing, I would've.

+Immutability eliminates the (for me, crippling) mental pressure to go back and fix up old notes.
+Now I consider my old notes a record of exactly how stupid I was at any given point in time.
+They're evidence of what I didn't know as much as of what I did.
+That keeps me honest and saves me from the burden of maintaining a lie.

+At the same time, hash links let me reference any note unambiguously, in a way that won't break, and without making me come up with unique names for each note.
+They're less fragile than time stamps or UUIDs.
+So when I want to correct something, I can reliably cite the original.

+In my experience, personal wikis tend to accumulate cruft over time.
+Some pages grow without bound, while others never get more than a couple words.
+EarthFS shows search results in reverse chronological order, so the system is able to naturally "forget" stale or irrelevant information without actually throwing anything away.
+I believe this is critical for [any system with a human in the loop](TODO).

 **Why 50 results per page (by default)?**
-Because I'm not getting paid by the page, unlike so many web sites, including search engines.
+Because I'm not getting paid by the page view, unlike so many web sites, including search engines.

 This fundamental shift of incentives explains a lot of decisions about how EarthFS works.
 For example, the filter system is very particular about the order it returns results in (basically reverse chronological, but with some deep subtleties) because it doesn't cost the user anything (not even a measureable amount of battery life) to generate results in that order.
 Google, on the other hand, could probably save millions if it shaved 0.1% without most people noticing the difference in results.
 They also have to index the whole Web, fight spammers, etc.

 For my notes, on my screen, 50 is about the maximum before the scroll bar becomes completely unusable.

 **Why doesn't it use URNs?**
+TODO

 **Why doesn't it use magnet links?**
+TODO

 **Why `hash:`?**
 Because it's the most descriptive word for the requirements.
 All valid content addresses are hashes of one sort or another. `content:` could be a content literal, like `data:`.